inspec/inspec/docs/resources.rst

    end

 yum -- DONE
 =====================================================
 Use the ``yum`` InSpec resource to test packages in the |yum| repository.

 Syntax -- DONE
 -----------------------------------------------------
-A ``yum`` InSpec resource block declares a package repo, tests if the package repository is present, and if it that package repository is a valid package source (i.e. "is enabled").
-For example:
+A ``yum`` InSpec resource block declares a package repo, tests if the package repository is present, and if it that package repository is a valid package source (i.e. "is enabled"):

 .. code-block:: ruby